-This course focuses on the methods and tools utilized to examine new business ventures.
-Focuses on feasibility analysis processes.
-Involves researching the market for competitors and determining risk and rewards.
-Is an experiential class requiring students to apply concepts from previous coursework in the final product, a written feasibility student of a new business venture.
+This course introduces the methods and tools utilized to examine new business ventures focusing on feasibility analysis processes.
+Students learn how to research markets, assess strengths, weaknesses, opportunities and threats.
+This is an experiential class requiring students to apply course concepts in the final product, a written feasibility study of a new business venture.
 Prerequisites: EPS 221